shawn-sandy/ideas/scaffold/starter/README.md

 - JS
 - SCSS
 - POST-HTML for templating
-- Parcel to compile scss/jss live reloading
+- Parcel to compile scss/js with live reloading

 ## Usage